 Bulblet Water Hemlock is a native, erect perennial, growing from 12 to 40 inches high on slender hollow stems with limited widely spaced branching.
 Stems are smooth and light green to slightly reddish.

-The inflorescence is a compound umbel with many clusters on long stalks from the leaf axils.
+The inflorescence is a compound umbel of many clusters on long stalks from the leaf axils.
 The umbel can have 8 to 10+ umbellets with up to 15 flowers each, with the whole compound umbel spanning about 2 to 4 inches across.
 The stalks of the umbellets are of unequal length giving the entire cluster a domed but uneven appearance.
+Beneath the umbel and each umbellet are several thin pointed bracts.

 Each flower is only 1/8 inch wide with 5 white petals that are notched at the rounded tip and very narrowed at the base.
 These and the sepals are attached to a yellow-green disc that is the upper part of a double ovary.
 There are 5 stamens with white filaments, inserted on the disc and 2 styles on the ovary.
 Stamens are placed in-between the petals.